 Watch our video on how to make the sugar

-This recipe is so simple, it is easy for children to get in on the mix.
-It only takes a few minutes to put it all together, and they can do each step themselves.
-Being able to present a friend with a homemade gift that they can use is a great feeling.
-The kids were a part of it, and by adding special touches like the tag and ribbon, your friends will feel like you made it especially for them, and you did!
+This recipe is so simple that it is easy for children to get in on the mix.
+It takes a few minutes to put it together, and they can do each step themselves.
+Being able to present a friend with a homemade gift they can use is a great feeling.
+The kids were a part of it, and by adding special touches like the tag and ribbon, your friends will feel like you made it, especially for them, and you did!

 Let me know how your flavored sugar turns out or if you have another recipe I should try for my next batch.